-The College of Medicine has four campuses located throughout the state.
+The College of Medicine has campuses located throughout the state.
 Each campus has its own character and provides students and faculty with unique opportunities for research and study.

 Located in the world’s largest medical district, medical students on the Chicago campus get early and exceptional clinical experience.
 All students accompany physicians on rounds and learn to take patient histories starting in their first year.
 Fifty-three residency programs are available.